FilippoBovo/production-data-science/tutorial/a-setup/README.md

 curl -o $HOME/.gitignore_global https://raw.githubusercontent.com/github/gitignore/master/Global/Windows.gitignore
 ```

-Next, we set up a new repository, call it `titanic`, and push the content we created into it by following the official GitHub guide:
+Next, we set up a new repository, call it `titanic_datascience`, and push the content we created into it by following the official GitHub guide:

 [**➠   Creating a new GitHub repository**](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/)